jeremydmiller/Postgres.Projections/README.md

 ## Generating the Schema

 I really want the application code to be able to spin up a brand new postgres schema on the fly to make application deployments, dev time work, and automated testing easier.

 ## What am I worried about?

 Will this thing scale?
 We're gonna be adding some load to the database here.
 Most of my career has been about getting functionality *out* of the database and into the application tier.
 This feels a little bit like Back to the Future.

-Communicating whether or not a projection is up to date.
+Communicating whether or not a projection is up to date when we do async projections.
 The equivalent to RavenDb's WaitForNonStaleResults()

 Receiving events out of sequence.

 Communicating exceptions and errors in building projections asynchronously

-## When would projections run?

-We could have simple projections run on AFTER INSERT/UPDATE triggers.
-More expensive projections could run using PS's async triggers.

 ## Defining the Projections